dylan-chong/towers-of-hanoi/notes.md

 highlight road(s) of that name.

 Challenge out of 15 (up to 100 max, with 5 spare marks here):
-- [ ] (5) A quad-tree structure is used to quickly find intersections near a mouse click.
+- [x] (5) A quad-tree structure is used to quickly find intersections near a mouse click.
-- [ ] (5) The quad-tree retrieves the closest intersection in all cases.
+- [x] (5) The quad-tree retrieves the closest intersection in all cases.
 - [x] (5) The polygon data is used to draw a nice map with lakes, parks, airports, a coastline, etc.
+    - Some of the polygons look weird
 - [x] (5) The GUI is improved, with one of mouse-based panning and zooming or adding a drop-down suggestion box to the search bar.